 - The implant works well at preventing a pregnancy.

-- If one hundred women used the implant for a year and carried on with their normal sex life then only one of those women would fall pregnant.
+- If 100 women used the implant for a year and carried on with their normal sex life, then only 1 of those women would fall pregnant.

 What are other good things about the implant?

 - You can start it straight after an abortion, and it works as soon as you put it in.

 - Once in place, you don’t need to think about it until it needs replacing, which can be up to five years depending on the implant.
 If you want to get pregnant sooner then you can simply remove the implant at any time.

 - Your previous fertility will return within a couple of months after the implant is removed.

 - The implant is inserted like an injection and it stays in the place it was inserted.